Sister of North Korean leader to come to South for Olympics

 Kim Yo Jong, believed to be around 30, will be the first member of North Korea’s ruling family to visit South Korea since the end of the 1950-53 Korean War.
 Analysts say her inclusion in the Olympic delegation shows North Korea’s ambition to use the Olympics to break out from diplomatic isolation by improving relations with the South, which it could use as a bridge for approaching the United States.

+South Korean President Moon Jae-in’s office welcomed North Korea’s decision, saying it showed the North’s willingness to cooperate in easing tensions on the Korean Peninsula.
+It wasn’t immediately clear whether Kim Yo Jong will meet with Moon, a liberal who has expressed a desire to reach out to the North.

+While South Korea prepared to welcome Kim Yo Jong, Vice President Mike Pence said in Japan that the U.S. is preparing to announce the ”toughest and most aggressive” economic sanctions against North Korea, boosting pressure on its government during the Olympics.
+U.S. officials declined to provide details of the expected sanctions.

-By sending a youthful, photogenic person who will undoubtedly attract international attention during the Olympics, North Korea is also trying to construct a fresher and warmer public image and defuse potential U.S. efforts to use the Pyeongchang Games to highlight the North’s brutal human rights record, experts say.
+Experts said by sending a youthful, photogenic person who will undoubtedly attract international attention during the games, North Korea is trying to construct a fresher and warmer public image and defuse potential U.S. efforts to use the Olympics to highlight the North’s brutal human rights record.

-South Korea’s Unification Ministry said North Korea informed it that Kim Yo Jong, first vice director of the Central Committee of North Korea’s ruling Workers’ Party, would be part of the delegation led by the country’s nominal head of state, Kim Yong Nam.
+Kim Yo Jong will be part of a North Korean delegation led by the country’s nominal head of state, Kim Yong Nam.

-The ministry said Kim Yo Jong’s schedule in the South has yet to be determined, and it wasn’t immediately clear whether she will meet with President Moon Jae-in, a liberal who has expressed a desire to reach out to the North.

-Moon’s office welcomed the decision to send Kim Yo Jong, which it said showed the North’s willingness to cooperate in efforts to ease tensions in the Korean Peninsula.

 Koh Yu-hwan, a North Korea expert at Seoul’s Dongguk University, said Kim Yo Jong, as Kim Jong Un’s relative and apparently one of the few people who has earned his absolute trust, carries more weight as a dialogue partner for the South than any other official the North could send.

-Note: This story has been corrected to show that Ivanka Trump is to attend Olympics closing, not opening ceremony.